apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. note::

-    The ``sudo`` requirement in the above ``build`` request originates from apptainer; it is the standard requirement when use is made of definition files.
+    The ``sudo`` requirement in the above ``build`` request originates from Apptainer; it is the standard requirement when use is made of definition files.
 In other words, membership of the issuing user in the ``docker`` Linux group is of no consequence in this context.

 ..
 TODO-ND remote builder content note - exclusion above

-Alternatively when ``docker-archive`` is the bootstrap agent in a apptainer definition file, SIF containers can be created from images stored locally by Docker.
+Alternatively when ``docker-archive`` is the bootstrap agent in a Apptainer definition file, SIF containers can be created from images stored locally by Docker.
 Suppose the definition file ``lolcow-da.def`` has contents:

 .. code-block:: apptainer